splishy-splash/DiscordBot/README.md

 # DiscordBot
-  An ever-growing collection of vaguely useful Discord commands.
+  An ever-growing collection of vaguely useful Discord scripts.